TheUWICS/uwics-official/README.md

 # UWICS-Official -
-This is the official repo for [The University of the West Indies](https://uwics-official.firebaseapp.com/) version 7.0.6.
+This is the official repo for The University of the West Indies Computing Society.
+Visit the website [here](https://uwics-official.firebaseapp.com/).

 ## List of pages
 1. Home - Introduction to club